ArturoDent/find-and-transform/README.md

 	"args": {
 		// "find": "(create|table|exists)",
 		"replace": "\\U$1",
+		"isRegex": true
 	}
 }
 ```

 &emsp;&emsp;&emsp;&emsp;&emsp;&emsp; <img src="https://github.com/ArturoDent/find-and-transform/blob/master/images/noFindReplaceDemo.gif?raw=true" width="650" height="300" alt="demo of replace but no find keys in args"/>

-### Explanation: With no `find` key find all the words at the cursors or selections and apply the replacement.
+Explanation: With no `find` key find all the words at the cursors or selections and apply the replacement.

 ---------------